null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/heathcliff_r_corp_weak.png)

 \+ Quick Suppression at 6+ speed performs a similar role to Rip Space
-\+ Tech exists to conserve ammo, such as putting him last in the action recipient order, or using Bodysack to cycle S1 and S2
+\+ Tech exists to conserve ammo, such as making him the last action recipient, or using Bodysack to cycle S1 and S2
 \+ Still clashes when out of ammo, neutralizing incoming threats with insane rolls
 \+ Kit effects also add considerably more damage than is standard, with 4 fragile on S3